dmontaner/install_and_config_linux/python.md

 So after ugrading, the two pip programs are still installed.
 Sometimes you may need to refress the search path in your shell (open a new one or jusr reboot)

+Run `pip -V` to be sure the python version that pip is attached to.

 Some Libraries I use
 ====================